Product

 Baremetrics brings you metrics, dunning, engagement tools, and customer insights.
 Baremetrics monitors MRR, ARR, LTV, the total number of customers, total expenses, quick ratio, and more.

-Customer acquisition cost (CAC) and LTV
+Customer Acquisition Cost (CAC) and LTV

 LTV is at its most valuable when it is combined with customer acquisition cost (CAC).
 CAC is the average cost of getting one new paid customer.
 LTV is often combined with CAC as the LTV to CAC ratio.
 An LTV to CAC ratio of 3 (i.e., you earn $3 in LTV for every $1 spent on CAC) is generally considered sustainable.

-If your LTV to CAC ratio is lower than 3, then you probably need to either find a way to onboard new clients for less or increase your LTV.
 You can increase your LTV by improving your ARPU, i.e. increasing your prices or upselling to your customer pool, or decreasing your churn, i.e. increasing the length of your customer lifetime.

 To succeed here, you need to segment your client population and direct different actions to each group.